 TEMSREPORT082: Agent Flipping Report - Multiple Systems Count,Agent,Hostaddrs, 2,ibm_au_winatca5820:NT,ip.spipe:#188.8.131.52[REMOTE_AUULDPLITM020] ip.spipe:#10.114.95.68[REMOTE_AUBHDPLITM030], 2,ibm_id_cgkdcplesb01a:LZ,ip.spipe:#184.108.40.206[REMOTE_cgkibplitm010] ip.spipe:#10.132.187.63[REMOTE_cgkibplitm010], 2,ibm_id_cgkdcqwcom02:NT,ip.spipe:#220.127.116.11[REMOTE_cgkibplitm020] ip.spipe:#10.132.101.103[REMOTE_cgkibplitm010],

-Use a new recent copy of TEMS Audit 2.25000.
+Use a new recent copy of TEMS Audit 2.25000 or later.
 Rerun it on your hub TEMS logs directory

 perl temsaud.pl -v -logpath /opt/IBM/ITM/logs -dup